This website uses cookies to ensure you get the best experience on our website. Learn more

 Financial institutions are at the forefront of cybersecurity challenges due to the sensitive nature of the data they handle.
 As the frequency and sophistication of cyberattacks increase, so does the need for robust regulatory safeguards, requiring organizations to bolster their information security program.
 One critical regulation that has been the focus of recent attention is the Gramm-Leach-Bliley Act (GLBA), a law designed to protect consumer financial information held by financial institutions.

-We’ll cover why GLBA matters and walk through what recent amendments to the Safeguards Rule could mean for your organization.
+We’ll cover why GLBA matters and walk through what recent amendments to the Safeguards Rule could mean for your organization in 2025.

 The Gramm-Leach-Bliley Act (GLBA): A brief overview